oopsmonk/documentation/chronicle/1.1/references/chronicle-api-reference.md

 ## getTrytes

-Gets transaction trytes by its transaction hash.
+Gets transaction trytes by a transaction hash.

 ### Parameters